Global Shortage Of Trade Finance Is Crushing Small Business

-The need for increased awareness around trade finance extends well beyond traditional trade finance and also includes newer techniques and instruments within supply-chain finance.
+The need for increased awareness around the shortage of trade finance extends well beyond traditional trade finance and also includes newer techniques and instruments within supply-chain finance.
 We also need to raise industry understanding around compliance measures—differentiating between client KYC and non-client KYC, for instance, in order to ease processes.
 In addition, enhanced awareness and understanding in relatively unsettled areas in trade finance, such as trade-based money laundering, would help direct compliance measures.
 Despite common belief, for instance, only a small percentage of trade-based money laundering actually occurs in trade finance transactions.

 Yet while progress has certainly been made with regulation and compliance proposals, the Global Survey suggests that the costs associated with such measures are still, and will perhaps continue to be, prohibitive.
 As such, if we want to close the trade finance gap, we need to move slightly away from a global bank-dominated financial landscape and embrace collaboration.

 Financial technology firms are increasingly shaping the future of trade finance, and make an obvious banking partner, with both parties bringing strengths and expertise to such arrangements.
 Indeed, many financial technology firms are looking to partner with—rather than compete with—banks due to balance-sheet requirements, the regulatory framework to navigate, and the industry expertise required to bring new concepts to fruition.
 Certainly, partnerships between the two players could drive additional efficiencies and the capacity of banks to conduct business—perhaps eventually reducing the trade finance shortage.